 Is eating animals morally wrong?
 I don’t know.

 Is eating products from animals morally wrong?
 Again, I don’t know.
 21I actually happen to think that consuming animal products in general is morally wrong, but the argument put forth in this article is one of ...continue

 But as for eating animals or animal products being sustainable?
-No. Absolutely not.
-Not at the huge quantity we are currently consuming.
+No way.
+Absolutely we are currently consuming them.

 I am sure there exists an amount of beef or poultry or cheese we can safely consume per person without having a noticeable impact on the environment.
-Whether that number is 20% of our diet, or 10%, or maybe even 1%, I don’t know.
+Whether that number is 20%, or 10%, or even 1% of our diet, I don’t know.

 What I do know is we need to cut down on the animal products we consume.
 And we need to do it fast.

 The ice caps are melting.
 The rainforests are disappearing.
 The ozone layer is disintegrating.
 We’re approaching the point of no return.

 If you enjoy living on Earth, you may want to consider educating yourself a bit more in regards to the food you put in your body and the impact your buying habits have on the world.

 I don’t have enough trust in humanity to envision a world, or even an America, where we consume no animal products.
 In all honesty, there are enough people with allergies and diet restrictions that make that an impossibility anyway.
 Let alone the stubbornly meat addicted who view veganism as a liberal agenda meant to destroy American values or some shit.